JonathanGribe/Azure-Active-Directory/02_windows_server_project_ADAutomation.md

 - **Users** - The default container for new user accounts and groups created without specifying a target OU.
 Contains several built-in groups like Domain Admins, Domain Users, and the default Administrator account.
 Best practice: Create custom OUs for users and organize accounts there instead of using this default container.

-# Automating User creation with Powershell
+# Creating the OU structure:

 ## OU Structure
-This is how we are going to organize all of our personel in our simple company, part of the corp.myserver.com domain controller
+This is how we are going to organize all of our personel in our simple company, part of the corp.myserver.com domain controller:
 ```
 corp.myserver.com
 │